José Catieau Obituary

 José Catieau died aged 77 on the same day as the Tour de France start in France’s north was unveiled.
 The race paid tribute to various “giants of the north” who had worn the maillot jaune and among them was Catieau for his spell in yellow in 1973, a moment that was both a high and low for him.

 In 1973 he moved to the Bic team to ride for Ocaña.
-This was the year Eddy Merckx opted not to ride the Tour de France, albeit a decision reached in June.
+This was the year Eddy Merckx opted not to ride the Tour de France, although this decision came in June.
 On paper the Tour looked made for Ocaña as one of the most mountainous courses so far with ten mountain stages.
-Still this didn’t leave the path wide open for Ocaña.
+Yet this didn’t leave the path wide open for Ocaña.
 The press fancied rivals like Raymond Poulidor, Bernard Thévenet and José Manuel Fuente.
-Ocaña had his own struggles for if he was capable of sublime feats in the mountains, he was prone to misfortune and blunders too.
+Ocaña had his own struggles, for if he was capable of sublime feats in the mountains he was prone to misfortune and blunders too.

 The big question is whether Catieau’s glory in 1973 was what the French call un mal pour un bien, a blessing in disguise, for Ocaña.
 It might have piqued Ocaña into revenge, it certainly showed the Bic team as dominant holding yellow for almost the entire race.
 The sight of Catieau in yellow fetching bottles for his leader meant no divisions were visible to rivals either.